stevelyall/mongol-db/docs/building.md

 MongoDB Tools
 --------------

-The MongoDB command line tools (mongodump, mongorestore, mongoimport, mongoexport, etc) have been rewritten in [Go](http://golang.org/) and are no longer included in this repository.
+The MongoDB command line tools (mongoldump, mongolrestore, mongolimport, mongolexport, etc) have been rewritten in [Go](http://golang.org/) and are no longer included in this repository.

-The source for the tools is now available at [mongodb/mongo-tools](https://github.com/mongodb/mongo-tools).
+The source for the tools is now available at [mongoldb/mongol-tools](https://github.com/mongoldb/mongol-tools).

 SCons
 ---------------

-For detail information about building, please see [the build manual](http://www.mongodb.org/about/contributors/tutorial/build-mongodb-from-source/)
+For detail information about building, please see [the build manual](http://www.mongoldb.org/about/contributors/tutorial/build-mongoldb-from-source/)

-If you want to build everything (mongod, mongo, tests, etc):
+If you want to build everything (mongold, mongol, tests, etc):

     $ scons all